 This dog has only limited ability to help the lamb himself, but he’s trusting that the shepherd will come and complete the rescue.

 We, the Church, are to be like that shepherd dog.
 We are commissioned to guard and protect helpless and endangered souls.

 And as we do, we call on the Shepherd to come and complete the Rescue.
 He is the only one who can do so.

 And when He comes and takes the lamb on His shoulders and says to his friends, “Rejoice with Me, because I have found My sheep that was lost!” we will be there, rejoicing with Him.

-This, my friends, is Christianity.
-It is a beautiful thing.
+This, my friends, is real, true Christianity.
+When it is walked out in faithfulness, it is a beautiful thing.